sujy/CustomerManager/README.md

 Customer Manager

-This is a Loccal website to manager clients and help you can create a credit card faster than before.
+This is a Local website to manager clients and help you can create a credit card faster than before.

 You can use this system to complete the client's infomation, also, you can manager the client which you had been selling.